How To Politely Decline An Invitation: 2 Easy Scripts (+ tips)

 The magic that happens when you take back your time

-You’ll be amazed how it feels to clear out the cobwebs of obligations and start off fresh.
+You’ll be amazed at how it feels to clear out the cobwebs of obligations and start off fresh.

 Learning how to politely decline an invitation will: